ttichy/angular-material-sidemenu/README.md

 # Angular Material Sidemenu

+## Pre-Introduction

+This package is a slightly simplified version to run on a legacy web application.
+Installation steps below are outdated now.

 ## Introduction

 This is a package to create navigation menus using Angular Material.
 This follows all the design guidelines provided by Google Material spec.